Ballroom Dancing = Partnership

 Fun, attractive and sharp Cha-cha!

 In 1952, dance instructor Pierre Lavelle visited Cuba and witnessed an unusual way of dancing the Rumba.
-People danced with a triple step in place of a slow one.
-This was the surfacing of the cha-cha-cha.
+People danced with a triple step instead of a slow one, which was the surfacing of the cha-cha-cha.
 This type of Latin dance uses contemporary Latin music to provide the beat.
-There are two main types of cha-cha-cha: Latin, which involves slower, more sensuous movements, and “Cowboy,” which can basically be danced to any energetic music.
+There are two main types of cha-cha-cha: Latin, which involves slower, more sensual movements, and “Cowboy,” which can be danced to any energetic music.

 This type of Latin dance is favoured by many today because it is easier to learn than others.
 The steps are basic, and transitions are easier to make.
 It is also quite exciting because of the energetic pace of the music.
 People describe this type of Latin dance as lighthearted, energetic, wholesome and amusing.